HarryFengYX/NL-Module/README.md

 # NL-Module
 This module send a request to Google Natural Language API, and parse the returned data to a desirable format. _Client secret json_ was deleted.

-This module taks natural language text (support multiple sentences) as input.
+This module takes natural language text (support multiple sentences) as input.
 The output is a json file wrote in the end, which contains the main verbs, main subjects, and everything that depends on them.
 What depends on them is labeled with a "condition" like "whose", "prep" according to the dependency edge label.

 Sample input: "it is lunch time. find the dinning menu"